NeonixRIT/CSEC-CYML-PROJ1/README.md

 # The Autoencoder
 implemented in `autoencoder.py`

 The paper didn't go into much detail with the method used to select the 4 best features for each attack type, so I wanted to find this on my own.
 The type of model generally used for this is called an AutoEncoder.
-Each forward step works in two passes, one to an encoder, and another into a decoder which is a mirror of the encoder's structure.
+Each forward step works in two passes, one to an encoder, and another to a decoder which is a mirror of the encoder's structure.
 The encoder usually takes some number of inputs, and gradually decreases this in subsequent layers to a bottleneck, which is then passed to the decoder.
 When training this model, then, the loss repressents the ability of the model to reconstruct the initial inputs after being compressed to the bottleneck, meaning the encoder is trained to make it's bottleneck layer some combined representation of the inputs, and is, in a sense, a form of feature extraction.
-From this, we can then determine the importance of each feature by checking how much it has on the loss after training.
+From this, we can then determine the importance of each feature by checking how much impact it has on the loss after training.

-With this method, my model seems to have determined the following to be the most important, in order from most to least important:
+With this method, my model seems to have determined the following 8 features to be the most important, in order from most to least important:
 1. Flow Bytes/s
 2. Idle Max
 3. Idle Mean